nfalbo213/Target-Species-Acquired/README.md

 2) Add item to cart.html
 3) Update calculateTotal() in calculateCart.js
 4) Update getItemIdNum() in checkOut.js
+5) Update setImage() in imagePopUp.js
-5) (if using warehouse database) Update stockCheck.js
+6) (if using warehouse database) Update stockCheck.js
-6) Update pricing on server
+7) Update pricing on server